 They both saved each other out of the water and from the cruel depths of a life in darkness that their history would’ve likely led to had their meeting not happened.
 It’s serendipitous and it’s beautiful, and the waffles are the perfect, most appropriate touch.
 Nina Zenik is Grishaverse’s Leslie Knope.
 Because they’re so rudely interrupted by Matthias’ grumbling stomach before a kiss, they go down for waffles, which end up being poisoned thanks to Fedyor.

 Fedyor, bud, I was rooting for you.
-The saddest part about all this is the showcase that so many Grisha just aren’t willing to try to fix the problems in front of them.
+The saddest part about all this in “No Mourners” is the showcase that so many Grisha just aren’t willing to try to fix the problems in front of them.
 People in general are fixated on their one-dimensional belief, which they hold onto it for the sake of belonging, but instead it leads to isolation.
 This isn’t like Inej’s belief in Saints while she’s surrounded by unbelievers because her belief leads to seeing the best of people, it’s a belief fortified by inclusivity and unification whereas some Grisha beliefs are single-minded and obsessed with preservation.

 Yes, Grisha are subjected to torment and oppression by Fjerdans and a part of me understands the reservations, but the unwillingness to even try is where Nina and Zoya differ significantly.
 Matthias had changed, but instead of believing in Nina, believing in one of their own, Fedyor chose to fight back forcing Nina to call out that Matthias is a slaver in order for him to be captured by hunters in the pub.

 And when Matthias awakes in prison, in spite of Nina bringing him food while pleading with him, he’s too betrayed to forgive.
 It’s such a fascinating parallel to when he’d captured Nina and she reacted similarly except here, the betrayal hits harder because of the budding feelings between them, and because a large part of him was willing to sacrifice so much.
-Skogman delivered that scene with such interesting range, it was crushing.
+Skogman delivered this scene in “No Mourners” with such interesting range, it was crushing.
 Matthias has never looked more vulnerable or tormented behind his stoic exterior, and yet here he is, having had experienced joy moments ago, but engulfed entirely with heartache now.
 And Galligan delivers Nina’s inability to cope with his words with such staggering sadness, I didn’t know where to look.

 Hellgate prison next season?
 Yes, please.